Tennis Serve Toss: Technique, Tips & Drills for Perfection

-Helpful tip: Keep in mind that “behind you” doesn’t refer to away from and outside the court, i.e., towards the fence at the back of the court.
+Helpful tip: Keep in mind that “behind you” doesn’t refer to the direction of the fence.
 Assuming you’re in the correct serve stance behind you will be tossing the ball roughly parallel with the baseline.

 Here’s a quick video from behind for a kick serve.

 I’ve paused the above video at the maximum height of the serve again so you can see the difference.

 Using this toss and hitting a kick serve allows you to accelerate up and into the tennis ball so that you can generate maximum topspin.

 Topspin allows you to hit the ball aggressively while also giving you a large margin of error.
 The ball will travel higher across the court and above the net, but the topspin that you generate will ensure the ball drops back down into the service box.

 With enough topspin, you’ll also achieve a “kick” where the ball jumps upward after making contact with the court, which is where the kick serve gets its name.
 An effective kick serve will have enough topspin on it so that the ball jumps up and out of your opponent’s strike zone, making it challenging to return.